Pranjal-2610/BollyDumb/README.md

 Download for Windows 64-bit Operating system:
 - [BollyDumb-v0.1-alpha-win64.zip](https://github.com/ravigupta-art/BollyDumb/raw/master/bin/BollyDumb-v0.1-alpha-win64.zip)

 Note: The application is still a work in progress (alpha release) and has lot of scope for improvement.
+#This module creates Bollywood Movie Name